dotkom/vengeful-vineyard/README.md

 You need npm, pip and Python3 installed on your computer.

-A separate README.md for installation can be found inside frontend/ and (coming soon<sup>tm</sup>) backend/.
+A separate README.md for installation can be found inside frontend/ and backend/(coming soon<sup>tm</sup>).
 For now, we have a mock API as our backend which can be found inside frontend/mock_api.

 ## Contributing